GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Export formats, where applicable:
   - 3DM, DAE, APNG, FBX, M3D, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, PRWM, USDZ
     - Try not to change file names when saving files during initial export
+    - Exporting some models might be easier / better done with multiple viewers, examples:
+      - MMD -> OBJ and then OBJ -> JSON might be better than straight MMD -> JSON export
+      - IFC -> GLB and then GLB -> GLB_m (with MESHOPT compression) and then GLB_m -> GLB_d (with DRACO compression) might be easier than straight IFC -> GLB_d export which for some models can run out of memory and crash the browser
     - DAE, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, USDZ exporters are [three.js](https://github.com/mrdoob/three.js) based
     - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
     - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)